pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/nolass/README.md

 Before Bruno use a Max Ether on HD

 **Bruno:**
-- X Acc, HD x5
+- X Acc + HD x5

 Menu before Agatha:
-- 1-18 HP Super Potion + Potion
+- 1-18 Super Potion + Potion
-- 19+ HP Super Potion
+- 19+ Super Potion
 	- If out of Potion, just Super Potion once
 - Rare Candy

 **Agatha:**
-- Gengar: X Spec, EQ
+- Gengar: X Spec + EQ
 	- If you get put to sleep use the Poke Flute, and if you get confused risk it since you would need to X Spec again if you swapped
 - Golbat: Blizz
 	- If you miss Blizz, and Golbat uses Haze, use
 		- 2x TB on Golbat
-		- Consider using a Super Potion on Arbok if you are between 25 and 60 HP (or use X Speed if you bought 3)
+		- Consider using a Super Potion on Arbok at 25-60 (or use X Speed if you bought 3)
 		- 25 HP and lower has red bar, and is usually worth taking the risk
 		- You are slower than the last Gengar, so it will have a turn to use a move on you
 	- If you miss Blizz, but Golbat doesn't use Haze, use Blizz again, or TB if out of Blizzards